-Regardless they never really attack people unless they feel threatened but if you ever encounter one, it’s wise to match their gaze and slowly walk backwards.
-It has also been reported that men in India usually wear masks for the same reason when they go hunting or gathering chestnuts and woods.
+Regardless they never really attack people unless they feel threatened but if you ever encounter one, it’s wise to match their gaze and slowly walk backward.
+It has also been reported that men in India usually wear masks for the same reason when they go hunting or gathering chestnuts and wood.
 They say it confuses the Bengal tiger.

 6. At full speed, tigers can reach up to 65 kilometres per hour, close to the average speed of a metro train.